yurimarx/carbon-footprint-counter/README.md

 $ docker-compose up -d
 ```

-4. Go to http://localhost:4200 or http://localhost:52775/carboncounter/index.html to use the Carbon Counter frontend
+4. Go to http://localhost:52775/carboncounter/index.html to use the Carbon Counter frontend

 # To be done:
 1. Complete Emission Factor UI - prevision july, 12